AndrewValerio/CodeConcentration/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app!
+- [ ] Timer has a display and is paused when user presses stop, then resets back to 10 when they click start again.
+- [ ] Timer shows that the user loses once time hits zero.

 ## Video Walkthrough (GIF)